Aircraft Reactor Experiment: Decommissioning

-Between shutdown and fuel dumping, the operating personnel were required to wear gas masks due to the high level of airborne radioactivity, which was due to a offgas leak, which was never exactly located.
-On November 13th, the fuel was transferred to the fuel dump tank.
+Between shutdown and fuel dumping, the operating personnel were required to wear gas masks because of the high level of airborne radioactivity, which was caused by an offgas leak which could not be located.
+On November 13, the fuel was transferred to the fuel dump tank.
 Pressurized carrier salt flushed the pipes and diluted the dump tank.
 Flush salt was heated to 100 F above the system temperature and pumped through the fuel channels.
 Operators observed the thermocouples to ensure flush salt flowed in all channels.

 Two flat 6 ft by 4 ft lead shields with 2 in thickness were suspended in the heat exchanger cell to protect decommissioning personnel from radiation from the fuel systems.
 Water lines were cut first.
 Then, sodium lines were cut with hack saws and immediately sealed with several layers of masking tape.
 The sodium pump was cleaned and the impeller was removed for examination.
 When the sodium pump and heat exchanger were removed, the radiation field in the room increased to 600 mrem/hr.
 The equipment had been shielding the area from the fuel system radiation.

-The fuel system was carefully dismantled starting in February, 1955.
+The fuel system was carefully dismantled starting in February 1955.
 The main fuel pump bowl surveyed at 900 mrem/hr at 5 ft.
 A portable grinder that could be operated from within a lead box was built to cut the fuel lines near the reactor can.
 Once it was free, the reactor was moved to storage and later to a burial ground.
 The fuel in the dump tank was slated to be reprocessed.
 About 60 samples of equipment and material were taken for detailed analysis and examination.
 Metallographic, activation, visual, stereophotographic, and leak tests were performed.

 Follow-up

 After the ARE operated, the ANP project moved on with plans to build a larger experiment, the 60 MW Aircraft Reactor Test (ART).
-The ART was to be a NaF-ZrF4-UF4-fueled, Be-moderated, Be-reflected core with sodium metal as the reflector coolant and NaK as the secondary coolant.
-Its shield was made of lead and borated water.
+The ART was to be a NaF-ZrF4-UF4-fueled, Be-moderated, Be-reflected core with sodium metal as the reflector coolant and NaK as the secondary coolant, with shield made of lead and borated water.

 Building 7503 at ORNL was significantly re-excavated in an extension project including new deep excavations to accommodate the ART, but the program was cancelled before the new experiment was performed.
-The building and facilities later went on to house the Molten Salt Reactor Experiment.
+The building and facilities later went on to house the Molten-Salt Reactor Experiment.